jstolarek/jstolarek.github.io/pages/posts/2024-05-31-the-invincible-a-game-review.md

 Unfortunately, plot delivery isn't perfect.
-I already mentioned some problems in the previous section: meaningless monologues, listening to dialogues that play out with no player agency or explicitly telling the player what to do in form of intrusive hints.
+I already mentioned some problems in the previous section: meaningless monologues, listening to dialogues that play out with no player agency or explicitly telling the player what to do in a form of intrusive hints.
 In addition to that, there are several deus ex machina moments, where the protagonist is miraculously saved from what should have been a certain death.